mhgolkar/Melon_Green/Documentation/4_Sample_Setup_Guide.md

 ![Setup Guide Schematic](4_Sample_Setup_Guide/Setup_Guide_Schematic.jpg)

 ### How to Power up the board
-[Melon Green v1.0.0](../Melon_Green_v1.0.0.fzz) uses a common power path to relays and main electronic parts (including AVR Microcontroller through a 7805 regulator).
+The older Melon Green v1.0.0 uses a common power path to relays and main electronic parts (including AVR Microcontroller through a 7805 regulator).
 Because an AVR can tolerate currents less than ~500mA (~50mA for IO pins), sometimes it's wise to separate power sources for relays.
 In such cases, please use newer versions which have some jumpers to switch between Int/Ext power source for relays.
 1. **J0** is the power source inlet.
 7-12 V DC is OK.
 An AC to DC adapter is needed for normal house outlets.
 A Nine-volt heavy-duty battery works too.
 2. **J10 & J11** are jumpers which switch the Internal/External current to relays.
 J10 for negative terminal (Ground) and J11 for positive terminal (Vcc).
 *Note!
 Change both of them together.*